Frequently Asked Questions About Thrive Group

 Why do you give homework?

 During each session you will receive recommendations for following through at home which I prefer to call homeplay rather than homework.
 The homeplay I give includes simple interventions which are often fun for both child and parent.
-It also may include recommendations for communicating with your child, as well as other simple recommendations which support and reinforce the progress we make during therapy at the Thrive Occupational Therapy sensory gym.
+It also may include recommendations for communicating with your child, as well as other simple recommendations which support and reinforce the progress we make during therapy at the Thrive Group sensory gym.
 Children whose therapy is reinforced at home generally progress more rapidly.

 May I bring siblings to the sessions?